wtbu-radio/WTBU-Site/_posts/2017-10-20-review-cults-cullen-omori-hideout-brighton-music-hall-1018.md

 author:
   login: ogehrke
   email: ogehrke@bu.edu
-  display_name: Olivia Gehrke
+  display_name: Leonora Telford
-  first_name: Olivia
+  first_name: Leonora
-  last_name: Gehrke
+  last_name: Telford
 image:
   src: /assets/Cults-636x403.jpg
   alt: post lead image
 ---
 New York City indie pop darlings Cults paid a visit to Brighton Music Hall as part of a tour promoting their new album _Offering_, which was released on Oct.
 6. Though in the studio the band consists of singer Madeline Follin and guitarist/keyboardist Brian Oblivion, on stage they were joined by guitarist Gabriel Rodriguez, bassist Max Kamins, and drummer Cory Stier.

 Rodriguez’s other band, Hideout, set the stage as the first opener.
 Without the connection to the headliner, they would have seemed a strange choice to open for Cults, as their grungy, driving rock tracks contrasted with Cults’ lighter, poppier sound.
 The room was nearly empty during their set, but that didn’t stop them from jamming out for a solid, tight few songs.